reyhanfahlevi/toe-slack-template/README.md

 ## OnPush Template

-OnPush template will create a `blocks` that needed by the jenkins slack plugins.
+OnPush template will create a `slackSend` param that needed by the jenkins slack plugins.

 ### How to Use